Yannis4444/place-analyzer/README.md

 Querying for the pixels of one user using a known pixel can take about an hour without InfluxDB.
 Using the InfluxDB the same operation takes no longer than a second.

+Furthermore, Reddit decided to make things a little more interesting by partially shuffling the data.
+Why would anybody think that it was a good idea not to sort the data?
+This can lead to some problems with timed data if you aren't using InfluxDB.
+With InfluxDB these problems are gone, as it will sort the data itself.

 ### How to use it

 If you do not have an existing InfluxDB available, one can easily be started using the included `docker-compose.yml`.